AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Linked Theory for Turn of the Golden witch.md

 ![Pasted image 20250527205828.png](/img/user/Attachments/Pasted%20image%2020250527205828.png)
 [[Characters/Sayo\|Sayo]] is barely an adult, still working for your family in a very subservient position, and they aren't even in that much confidence.
 I'm not sure they even kissed!
 Did they even talk about personal stuff?
 I also feel bad for [[Characters/George\|George]] because, Jesus Christ, it's a miserable level of lack of self awareness, It's so scary to be this clueless and this unaware about how clueless you are.

+![Pasted image 20250527205435.png](/img/user/Attachments/Pasted%20image%2020250527205435.png)
+<center>Average Umineko reader</center>

 ---
 #### 1.5
 We spent a lot of time and words on this prologue because reading it back really made a lot of things click into place.
 This is the point where we started to to formulate the [[Long Form Theories/Theory for Legend of the Golden witch#Part 2 The Sayo Conjecture\|Sayo conjecture]], and that became the core of our theory once we saw it could hold up to scrutiny.

-This screen pretty much sums up our state of mind before that.
-![Pasted image 20250527205435.png](/img/user/Attachments/Pasted%20image%2020250527205435.png)
-<center>Average Umineko reader</center>

 Let's actually get started setting up the board for the next game now.
 We spend some time observing the "chessboard preparations" for the first confrontation between [[Characters/Battler\|Battler]] and Beato.
 It's technically the second, but keep in mind that during [[Legend of the Golden witch\|Legend]] [[Characters/Battler\|Battler]] wasn't yet a willing participant.